 However, if you're happy with the most basic of services, this is an account to consider and will cost you almost nothing to run.

-Important to note is that EBS recently announced that it's undertaking a strategic review of its operations, which could see it stop offering savings products and current accounts and focus on mortgages instead.
-So something to consider carefully before switching.
+Important to note is that in 2022 EBS announced that it was undertaking a strategic review of its operations, which could see it stop offering savings products and current accounts and focus on mortgages instead.
+There's been little update since but it's something to consider carefully before switching.

 N26